Am-1111/Celebal_intern-2025/README.md

-# Celebal_internship 2nd June - 3rd August
+# Celebal_internship 2nd June - 3rd August 2025
-This Repository contains the assignments of my internship at Celebal Technologies
+This Repository contains the assignments of my summer internship at Celebal Technologies